Kade23/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

      Do not print oo
      Your script file should contain maximum 64 characters File 13 : Write a script that prints a number with two decimal places, followed by a new line.
 Number will be stored in the environment variable NUM
+File 14(100) : Write a script that converts a number from base 10 to base 16.
+     The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line File 15(101) : Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+File 16(102) : Write a script that prints every other line from the input, starting with the first line.
+File 17(103) : Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+     WATER is in base water
+     STIR is in base stir.
+     The result should be in base behlnort